A GEORGE III MAHOGANY SECRETAIRE-DRAWER BREAKFRONT-BOOKCASE ATTRIBUTED TO THOMAS CHIPPENDALE

 C. Gilbert, The Life and Work of Thomas Chippendale (London, 1978), Vol.II, p.
 48, fig. 45

-A Chippendale design for a bookcase, that survives in Sir William Chamber’s proposal for a study (c.1760-62) (illustrated) at Pembroke House, the London residence of the Earls of Pembroke of Wilton House, is very close to this bookcase, likewise featuring a swan-neck pediment.
+A closely related Chippendale design survives in Sir William Chambers’s c.1760–62 proposal for a study at Pembroke House, the London residence of the Earls of Pembroke, where Chippendale is known to have supplied furnishings.
+That design, featuring a swan-neck pediment and similarly articulated glazed doors, reinforces the attribution to Chippendale’s workshop.